serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

       stage: production
 ```

-Tagging Lambda functions opens a wide variety for different, useful use-cases.
+Tagging Lambda functions opens a wide variety of different use cases.

-You could e.g. analyze your overall costs based on Lambda tags (`production` vs. `development`).
-Furthermore you could tag Lambda which use soon to be deprecated runtimes or code.
+The most popular use cases seem to be around billing, for example analyzing overall costs based on Lambda tags (`production` vs. `development`).
+Tagging is also helpful to track Lambdas that use soon to be deprecated runtimes or code or need to be specifically tracked for some other purpose.

 More about Lambda tagging can be found in the [function docs](https://serverless.com/framework/docs/providers/aws/guide/functions/).